yileijiang/smart-plug-data-flutter-app/README.md

 Disclaimer: The artifact leverages the Home Assistant WebSocket API and thus requires the user to set up their Home Assistant instance and to integrate their smart plugs within the platform.

 To install the application on an Android smart phone:
-1. Download the APK file from the release section of this repository.
+1. Download the APK file 'app-release.apk' from the release section of this repository.
 2. Enable installations from unknown sources on the device in the device settings.
 3. Navigate to the directory where the APK file is located and install the APK.

-The exact installtion process may vary.

 ## Reproducing Results